pbloem/cleartxt/README.md

 ## I received my password in cleartext.
 What should I do?

-Firstly, make sure that the password you use for this service is not used anywhere important.
+First, make sure that the password you use for this service is not used anywhere important.
 Never re-use the password you use for email.
 Ideally, use a password manager.
 If possible, remove any personal information and ditch the service.

-Secondly, you can use the form below, to send them an email.
+Second, you can use the form below, to send them an email.
 If they get only one, they'll probably ignore it, but if they keep getting them, they'll start paying attention eventually.

 ## What else can I do to protect myself against sites like this?

-The main security issue is the fact that users re-use passwords for different services.
+The main security issue is the fact that users reuse passwords for different services.
 Of course, nobody can remember a separate password for each service they use.
 There are two simple solutions.